 No hard sell.
 No picking apart what they’re not doing right.
 Instead, just offering to help.
 Who doesn’t want more business?
 That’s what blogging can create (if done right).

 What do you think?
 What are your takeaways?

-PS: Want to learn how to get paid to write for the web?
-Learn how to set up your own freelance writing business in 30 days or less!
+Want to learn how to get paid to write for the web?
+Learn how to get started as a freelance writer with The #FullyBookedVA System!